OpenPrinting/libcups/INSTALL.md

 - GNU TLS (3.0 or later), LibreSSL (3.0 or later), or OpenSSL (1.1 or later) for TLS support
 - LIBPNG (1.6 or later) for PNG image support (optional)
-- LIBPAM for authentication support (optional)
+- LIBPAM for authentication support in ippeveprinter (optional)
-- LIBUSB (1.0 or later) for USB printing support (optional)
+- PDFio (1.6 or later) for PDF support (optional, also included with libcups)
 - ZLIB 1.2 or later for compression support

 The GNU compiler tools and Bash work well and we have tested the current CUPS